 A student who wishes to withdraw from the university on a temporary basis and intends to return in a future semester should see the information under Leave of Absence.

 Many departments, institutes, and centers offer undergraduates the opportunity to complete some of the requirements for a master’s degree while still completing the requirements for a bachelor’s degree.
-Some of these programs offer early admission to the graduate school and may enable a student to complete both bachelor’s and master’s degrees in four years.
+These programs offer early admission to a graduate program, and may enable a student to complete both bachelor’s and master’s degrees in four years.
 Other programs are considered five-year programs.
-For information on what offerings are available in a specific department, refer to the departmental entry.
+Visit http://e-catalog.jhu.edu/degree-programs/ for information on offerings available in specific departments.

 Taking a Course as an Alumnus